 A major challenge will of course be how to identify these recordings, particularly when having to search through historical recordings with only limited attached metadata.
 There is also the issue of emails, webchats and documents stored on internal systems, all of which will contain personal data that needs to be quickly and cost-effectively located.

 Liquid Voice Automated Speech Transcription supports GDPR strategies by helping to manage large volumes of data without having to deploy additional staff to manually search through recordings.

 This innovative new solution searches stored recordings for any specific words and phrases and allows the results to be viewed in seconds as text summaries ranked by relevance.
 It eliminates the limitations of traditional phonetic-based systems.

 Recordings are automatically transcribed into text with different speakers colour coded making it quicker and easier to identify the important constituent parts of calls without having to manually listen to entire recordings.
 Clicking on any particular transcript instantly locates other similar recordings.

-The Liquid Voice solution also enables the analysis of any data that can be stored as text including email, SMS and instant messaging.
+As well as rapidly locating specific recordings, the Liquid Voice solution allows them to be easily deleted.
+It also enables the analysis of any data that can be stored as text including email, SMS and instant messaging.
 Voice biometrics can also be used to directly identify the customer’s spoken voice.

 Content analytics can be used to further refine the search process across all interactions and deliver the results to users in the required format.